kubernetes/kubernetes/docs/devel/development.md

 4) Next, you can either add a new dependency or update an existing one.
 ```
-# To add a new dependency, run:
+# To add a new dependency, do:
 cd $KPATH/src/github.com/GoogleCloudPlatform/kubernetes
 go get path/to/dependency
+# Change code in Kubernetes to use the dependency.
 godep save ./...

-# To update an existing dependency, do
+# To update an existing dependency, do:
 cd $KPATH/src/github.com/GoogleCloudPlatform/kubernetes
 go get -u path/to/dependency
+# Change code in Kubernetes accordingly if necessary.
 godep update path/to/dependency
 ```

 5) Before sending your PR, it's a good idea to sanity check that your Godeps.json file is ok by re-restoring: ```godep restore```

-I (lavalamp) have sometimes found it expedient to manually fix the /Godeps/godeps.json file to minimize the changes.
+It is sometimes expedient to manually fix the /Godeps/godeps.json file to minimize the changes.

 Please send dependency updates in separate commits within your PR, for easier reviewing.